Presence Over Presents

 In recent years, I’ve become a bit of a Scrooge when it comes to holiday gifts.
-It’s not that I don’t want to give to the people I love, I just dislike the whole shopping scene and the enforced buying of things that I’m not sure they’ll even like.
+It’s not that I don’t want to give to the people I love, I just dislike the shopping frenzy and the enforced buying of things that they may not even like.

-Lately, I’ve been trying something else: If I don’t find a truly meaningful present for someone, I give them my presence.
-I’m offering brunch, lunch, movie, and other kinds of dates to family members and friends at birthdays and holidays, inviting them to cash in when it suits them.
-So far, it’s a lot more fun and memorable.
+Lately, I’ve been trying something else: If I don’t find a truly meaningful or spot on present for someone, I give them my presence.
+I offer brunch, lunch, movie, and other kinds of dates to family members and friends at birthdays and holidays, inviting them to cash in when it suits them.
+So far, it’s been a lot more fun and memorable.

-A plan like this might fail when it comes to kids, who look forward to unwrapping packages and creating passionate wish lists every December.
-But I can only remember a handful of the gifts that I received as a child, and one of my best holiday memories has nothing to do with presents.
+A plan like this might fall short when it comes to kids, who look forward to creating passionate wish lists and unwrapping packages every December, but maybe it’s still worth trying.
+After all, I can only remember a handful of the gifts that I received as a child, while one of my best holiday memories has nothing to do with presents.

 When I was eight years old, my father moved our family from New Jersey to Cape Cod, to start his own business in the place where he’d grown up.
-Initially, my brothers and I were unhappy about the move because it meant tearing us away from our friends and schools.
-The relocation was especially hard on my mom, as it placed her hours away from her mother and sisters for the first time in her life, during a difficult time in her marriage.
+Initially, my brothers and I were unhappy about the move because it took us away from our friends and schools.
+The relocation was especially hard on my mom, as it placed her hours away from her mother and sisters for the first time in her life, during a difficult time in our family.

-Once landed, my brothers and I occupied ourselves with new friends, schoolwork, and cousins that we’d never met.
+Once landed in Massachusetts, my brothers and I occupied ourselves with new friends, schoolwork, and cousins that we’d never met.
 Mom had a harder time, having no school or neighborhood games to facilitate social connection.
 On top of that, we were short on funds while my dad worked to launch his business.
 As fall approached winter and money remained elusive, gifts were not in the budget and Mom’s spirits grew as grey as the skies.
-Not helping much was the fact that nearly all of our Christmas tree ornaments had broken during the move.

 My brothers and I got to choose our shapes and decorate them as we laughed, sang carols, told tales about our teachers and classmates, and basked in Mom’s renewed cheer.
 That December afternoon at the picnic table was more memorable than most Christmas mornings.